AmethystGear/auto_key_map/README.md

 for this to work, you need `xdotool`.
 You can't get it on Windows. for mac, just `brew install xdotool`.
-For linux, just `sudo {package-manager} install xdotool`. for Ubuntu/Debian/Linux mint the package manager is apt-get, for Fedora it's yum, etc.
+For linux, just `sudo {package-manager} install xdotool`.

 Basically, what this does is when you type specific key combinations it autocorrects to the intended character.
 Kinda like the 'compose' key.